Akarshana06/e-commerce-follow-long/README.md

 ## ⭐ Milestone 9: Creating a Product Form

-### Why Create a Product Form?
-The Product Form is essential for adding new products to the database.
-It allows users to input product details, which will be stored in MongoDB Atlas and displayed on the Products Home Page.

 ### Key Features of the Product Form:
 - **Product Details Input**:
   - Product Name